 Summary of the Investigation

 The objective of this environmental investigation is to identify the nature and extent of PFAS in the environment from the use of legacy firefighting foam at the Base.

 The three stages to the investigation are outlined below:

 Preliminary Site InvestigationFurther information on the investigation process can be found at the investigation process page.

 The first stage of the investigation, the Preliminary Site Investigation (PSI), has been completed.

 Detailed Site Investigation

 The Detailed Site Investigation (DSI) is in progress.
 The DSI involved sampling of soil, sediment, surface water, groundwater, small fish and edible produce.
 The sampling results are being analysed and once complete, a detailed report will be prepared and shared with relevant government and regulatory bodies as well as the community.
-The DSI report is expected to be finalised and published in early 2018.
+The DSI report is expected to be finalised and published in mid 2018.
 Initial findings of the DSI can be found in the November Investigation Update factsheet.

 Human Health and Ecological Risk Assessment